greglobinski/gatsby-starter-kit-docs/src/content/docs/2.4___advanced-usage/index.md

 ## Developing

-I strongly suggest to create a new local branch base on the starter branch before you start making any changes in the code.
+I strongly suggest to create a new local branch based on the starter branch before you start making any changes in the code.
 Let's call it `my-website`.

 ```
 git checkout -b my-website
 ```

 More guides soon.
+Follow [me](https://twitter.com/greglobinski) to be informed about updates.